VerKnowSys/sofin/README.markdown

 * Uninstall installed software "SomeApp"?
     `sofin uninstall someApp`

-* Give me "PATH" for all applications installed system wide (explained in pitfalls):
-    `sofin getshellpath`

-* Give me "PATH" for all applications of user "dmilith" (explained in pitfalls):
-    `sofin getshellpath dmilith`

-* Give me "LD_LIBRARY_PATH" for all applications of user "dmilith" (explained in pitfalls):
-    `sofin getshellld dmilith`

 * Create a list called "databases", with definitions: "postgresql" and "mysql", and install it with Sofin:
     `cd Sofin`